top of page

 8. Dealing with a back seat driver.

-Wanting to learn to drive but don't feel confident.
+Wanting to learn to drive with confidence yet facing self-doubt?

 An experienced driver developing a sudden fear of driving.

-Developing a new fear of driving can be a daunting and overwhelming experience.
-Whether it's due to a recent accident or a general sense of anxiety, this fear can have a significant impact on your daily life and mobility.
+Experiencing a new fear of driving can be an imposing and all-encompassing experience.
+Whether coming from a recent accident or an extensive sense of unease, this fear can wield a substantial influence on your day-to-day existence.

 Returning to driving after a break.

-Remember, it's completely normal to feel anxious about returning to driving after a break.
-Just take things at your own pace and be patient with yourself.
-With time and practice, you'll regain your skills and confidence behind the wheel.
+Remember, experiencing anxiety when resuming driving after a break is entirely normal.
+Proceed at your own pace and have patience.
+Through time and practice, your skills and confidence will return behind the wheel.

 Taking the Driving Test after a course of lessons.

-Taking a driving test can be a nerve-wracking experience, but if you've just completed a course of driving lessons then hopefully, you will feel well prepared and with the right mindset you can increase your chances of passing the test and becoming a licensed driver.
+Taking a driving test can summon up jitters, yet if you've recently completed a course of driving lessons, you're likely to feel adequately prepared.
+Armed with the correct outlook, you can heighten your likelihood of acing the test and getting your driver's license.

-On the day of the test, make sure to get a good night's sleep and arrive at the testing location on time.
-Dress comfortably and bring all of the necessary documents, such as your provisional license and identification.
-During the test, try to stay calm and focus on the task at hand.
-If you make a mistake, don't panic – just take a deep breath and continue driving.
+On the day of your test, try to get a good night's sleep and arrival at the test centre on time Wear comfortable clothing and be sure that all required documents, including your provisional license and identification, are in order.
+During the test, try to maintain composure and direct your focus to the task at hand.
+In the event of an error, remain composed – take a deep breath and seamlessly resume driving.

-Driving alone for the first time after passing the driving test.
+Driving alone for the first time after passing your test:

-• Stay alert: Pay attention to your surroundings and avoid distractions such as texting, eating, or fiddling with the radio.
-Keep your eyes on the road and your hands on the wheel at all times.
+Maintain vigilance: Remain attuned to your surroundings and abstain from distractions like texting, eating, or fiddling with the radio.
+Keep your focus on the road and hands securely on the wheel at all times.

 Driving a new car or hire car for the first time.

-Here are some tips that may help you feel more confident when driving a new or hire car for the first time:
+Here are some suggestions that could boost your confidence when driving a new or rented vehicle for the first time:

 Returning to driving after an accident.

-If you're struggling with a fear of returning to driving after an accident, it's important to remember that you're not alone.
-Many people experience similar fears and anxieties after being involved in a collision.
+If dealing with worries about driving after an accident, bear in mind that you're not alone.
+Many individuals encounter similar fears and anxieties after being part of an accident.

 Dealing with a back seat driver.

-Communicate: If the back seat driver is someone you know well, try having a conversation with them about your concerns.
-Let them know how their behavior is affecting you and ask them to stop.
+Be open and honest: If the back seat driver is someone you are close to, start a blunt conversation regarding your concerns.
+Let them know how their behavior impacts you and kindly request they shut up.

-Take a break: If the situation is particularly stressful or overwhelming, it's okay to pull over and take a break.
-You can use this time to calmly explain your concerns to the back seat driver and ask them to respect your boundaries while driving.
+Take respite: If the situation becomes exceedingly taxing, it's absolutely acceptable to stop and take a breather.
+Use this breather to explain your uneasiness to the back seat driver, urging them to respect your driving boundaries.

-Remember, as the driver, it's your responsibility to ensure the safety of yourself and your passengers.
-Don't let a back seat driver compromise your safety or confidence while driving.
-If necessary, you can also ask a passenger to ride in the back seat or find another mode of transportation.
+Finally, your role as the driver obliges you to ensure the well-being of yourself and your passengers.
+Refrain from allowing a back seat driver to jeopardize your security or self-confidence while driving.
+If all else fails and should circumstances warrant, you can also ask a fellow passenger to sit in the back seat or even find an alternative way of getting there.

 Self Hypnosis for Fear of Driving.

-Self-hypnosis is a technique that involves inducing a state of relaxation and focus in order to access the subconscious mind and make positive changes to your thoughts and behaviours.
+Self-hypnosis is a technique that involves inducing a state of relaxation and focus in order to access the subconscious mind and make positive changes to your thoughts and behaviors.
 It can be a useful tool for addressing a wide range of fear and phobias including the fear of driving.
-One of our most popular Self-Hypnosis sessions has been our recording for Overcoming The Fear of Driving.
-You can download that HERE
+One of our most popular downloadable Self-Hypnosis sessions has been our recording for Overcoming The Fear of Driving.

 The session has been written and recorded by Sharon Shinwell.
 Sharon is a U.K. qualified Clinical Hypnotherapist who has been helping people to conquer their fears and phobias for over 20 years.